Nostoi/codex_bootstrap/.project-management/process-tasks-local.md

 You have entered the codex task-based work module.
 The task list file for this project is `.project-management\current-prd\tasks.*.md`.
 Open it to view the tasks for this feature.

 ## Task Implementation
+- **One sub-task at a time:** Do **NOT** start the next sub‑task until you ask the user for permission and they say "yes" or "y"
+- **Completion protocol:**
+  1. When you finish a **sub‑task**, immediately mark it as completed by changing `[ ]` to `[x]`.
+  2. If **all** subtasks underneath a parent task are now `[x]`, also mark the **parent task** as completed.
+- Stop after each sub‑task and wait for the user's go‑ahead.

+## Technology Stack Reminders
+When implementing tasks, remember the project uses:
+- **Frontend**: Next.js 14+ with App Router, TypeScript, Tailwind CSS + DaisyUI
+- **State Management**: Zustand for client state, React Query for server state
+- **Backend**: Node.js with NestJS framework
+- **Database**: Prisma ORM with PostgreSQL (SQLite for development)
+- **Real-time**: y-websocket with Yjs CRDT for collaborative features
+- **External APIs**: Microsoft Graph SDK, Google APIs SDK
+- **Testing**: Jest for both frontend and backend
+- Follow Next.js App Router conventions for file structure and routing
+- Use NestJS modules, controllers, and services for backend organizationt Management

+You have entered the codex task-based work module.
+The task list file for this project is `.project-management\current-prd\tasks.*.md`.
+Open it to view the tasks for this feature.

+## Task Implementation
 - **One sub-task at a time:** Do **NOT** start the next sub‑task until you ask the user for permission and they say “yes” or "y"
 - **Completion protocol:**
   1. When you finish a **sub‑task**, immediately mark it as completed by changing `[ ]` to `[x]`.